MainaZaquir/Bank-of-Flatiron/README.md

 ## Usage

-After starting the server, open your web browser and navigate to `http://localhost:3000/transactions` (or whatever port you're using).
+After starting the server , open your web browser and navigate to `http://localhost:3000/transactions` (or whatever port you're using).
 You should be able to see a table of transactions if there are any.
 You can add a a new transaction using the form, search for your preffered transaction using the search bar, and delete transactions by clicking teh delete button next to the transaction.

 ## Credits